Don't Stand So Close to Me: "Don't Stand So Close to Me '86"

-Because of the decrease in tempo, a slight lyric change is found in the line "Just like the old man in that book by Nabokov" (the word 'famous' was added).
+A slight lyric change is found in the line "Just like the old man in that book by Nabokov" (the word 'famous' was added).
 A new music video was produced for the reworked song by Godley and Creme, notable for its early use of animated computer graphics.
 The version of the song used on the music video was subtly different to the version released as the single.
 It was approximately 6 seconds shorter, with a longer atmospheric break before the first lyric, but part of the chorus edited out towards the end.
 This version is only available on the music video; it has never been separately released as an audio recording.

 Because drummer Stewart Copeland had broken his collarbone and was unable to drum, he opted to use his Fairlight CMI to program the drum track for the single, while singer/bassist Sting pushed to use the drums on his Synclavier instead.
 The group's engineer found the Synclavier's programming interface difficult; it ended up taking him two days to complete the task.
-Copeland ultimately finished the drum programming and claimed that the Fairlight's then-legendary "Page R" (the device's sequencing page) saved his life and put him on the map as a composer.
-In a Qantas inflight radio program named "Reeling in the Years", Copeland was quoted as saying that the argument over Synclavier versus Fairlight drums was "the straw that broke the camel's back," and that this led to the group's unravelling.
+Copeland ultimately finished the drum programming and claimed that the Fairlight's then-legendary "Page R" (the device's sequencing page) saved him and put him on the map as a composer.

 As the Police had already disbanded by the time the 1986 single was released, this, aside from the then-unreleased "De Do Do Do, De Da Da Da '86," was the last recording before the band's reunion and the most recent studio recording the band has released.